Is volunteering as a therapy animal team with Human-Animal Bond in Colorado right for you?

 Is there a cost associated with being a HABIC team?

-For new HABIC dog and cat teams, there is a fee for the therapy animal training classes.
+There is a fee for HABIC training classes.
+For class prices, visit the HABIC Store.
 Scholarships are available.
-There are also veterinary medical requirements, such as a physical exam, fecal test, and current vaccines, which create additional costs.
+For active volunteers, there are also veterinary medical requirements, such as a physical exam, fecal test, and current vaccines, which create additional costs.
 There can also be increased grooming and nail trimming expectations.
 There is no cost to serve as a human-only volunteer.

 Where will I volunteer?